Triose-lcy/interview_questions/dfs/leetcode2305_fair_distribution_of_cookies.md

 ```

 The time complexity for this problem is very high.
-If the data range of cookies was larger, we'd better consider a better solution (maybe greedy strategy or dp).
+If the data range of cookies was larger, we'd better consider a better solution (maybe greedy stratgery or dp).